© Railway Wonders of the World 2024 | Contents | Site Map | Contact Us | Cookie Policy

 Part 10 of Railway Wonders of the World was published on Friday 5th April 1935.

 This issue contained a black and white art plate depicting Snow-sheds in the Andes, and formed a further illustration to the article The Magic of the Andes.
-It was attached to page 301, or the fifth page of this issue.

 The Cover